-Audit Functions
+• Audit Functions

 External Audit - A critical part of this framework is the role of external audit providing advice and challenge where appropriate including supporting the training programme for members.
 It is pleasing to note that an unqualified opinion on the accounts was again provided last year.
-The Council has also received a positive report on its arrangements to secure value for money, with one improvement recommendation around performance information.
+The Council has also received a positive report on its arrangements to secure value for money.